-Guidance on completing your professional development portfolio (opens in a new window) can be found on the London Deanery website.
+Guidance on completing your portfolio can be found in the Professional Development Framework for Supervisors 2018.

-Once you have completed your portfolio you will need to send it to Paul Andrews in the Postgraduate Medical Centre (St Helier).
+Once you have completed your portfolio you will need to send it to Paul Andrews, Deputy Medical Education Manager in the Education Centre (St Helier).

-The directors of medical education, will then consider whether or not you meet the requirements to be accredited as an educational or clinical supervisor.
+The Director of Medical Education, will then consider whether or not you meet the requirements to be accredited as an educational or clinical supervisor.